oracle/terraform-provider-oci/website/docs/r/database_management_cloud_db_system_discovery.html.markdown

 * `agent_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management agent used for the cloud DB system discovery.
 * `cloud_db_system_discovery_id` - (Required)
 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which the cloud DB system resides.
 * `dbaas_parent_infrastructure_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the parent cloud DB Infrastructure.
-For VM Dbsystems , it will be the DBSystem Id.
+For VM DB systems, it will be the DBSystem ID.
 For ExaCS and ExaCC,  it will be the cloudVmClusterId and vmClusterId respectively.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-* `deployment_type` - (Required) The deployment type of cloud dbsystem.
+* `deployment_type` - (Required) The deployment type of cloud DB system.
 * `display_name` - (Optional) (Updatable) The user-friendly name for the DB system.
 The name does not have to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `patch_operations` - (Optional) (Updatable)